Colorado History: Independence Camp

 Pueblo's Border Stopped At J.D.
 Jenks' Claim

 The Jenks family played an important role in the early history of Southern Colorado.
 Yet, outside of the Jenks Journals and a few brief mentions in Hall's History of Colorado, little appears to have been written about them.
 Here's an example of how important the Jenks Clan was during the early history of the Pueblo area.
-According to Hall; the first official meeting of the Pueblo County Commissioners took place on February 17, 1862.
-During that meeting the dimensions of Pueblo's County seat were defined as:
+The first official meeting of the Pueblo County Board of Commissioners took place on February 17, 1862.
+During that meeting the boundaries of Pueblo's County seat (Pueblo City) were defined as:

 Beginning on the Arkansas river, "140 paces from the bridge owned by A.F.
 Bercaw", this being the southeast corner, then "running due north 200 rods, thence west one half mile, thence south to the Arkansas, thence down said river to J.D.
 Jenks' claim, thence east to the Arkansas, at or near the old Pueblo fort, thence down said river to place of beginning."